|Full Name||Garnet Coleman|

 His also filed and passed legislation that created the Greater Southeast Management District, the Downtown Management District and the Fourth Ward and East Montrose Improvement Districts.

-He is the immediate past-chairman of the Texas Legislative Black Caucus and is the current chairman of the Legislative Study Group.
+He was previously chairman of the Texas Legislative Black Caucus and is the current chairman of the Legislative Study Group.

 Coleman's has been named to Texas Monthly’s “Ten Best Legislators” list on two occasions, received the 2005 “Reintegration Award” by Eli Lilly, and was named “Outstanding Black Caucus Chair for 2004” by the Congressional Black Caucus.
 He has been recognized nationally with the National HIV/AIDS Partnership Red Ribbon Award, the Center for Voting and Democracy, Governing magazine, the Families USA foundation, and the National Black Caucus.